 (f) Section 310(a) (D.C.
 Official Code § 36-621.10(a)) is amended by striking the phrase “related to sports wagering” and inserting the phrase “related to on-premises retail sports wagering” in its place.

-(g) Section 311(a)(2) (D.C.
-Official Code § 36-621.11(a)(2)) is amended by striking the phrase “20%” and inserting the phrase “30%” in its place.(h) Section 315 (D.C.
+(g) Section 311 (D.C.
+Official Code § 36-621.11) is amended as follows:

+(1) Subsection (a)(2) is amended by striking the phrase “20%” and inserting the phrase “30%” in its place.

+(2) A new subsection (g) is added to read as follows:

+“(g)(1) The Office shall provide sports betting kiosks to sports betting retailers through:

+“(A) The contract #CFOPD-19-C-041 with Intralot Inc. (“Contract”), and any subsequent modifications or extensions of the Contract; or

+“(B) By contracting with one or more operators licensed pursuant to section 306(b) or (c-1) (D.C.
+Official Code § 36–621.06(b)(1) and (c-1)) to provide sports betting kiosks under the same terms as the Contract, including and any subsequent modifications or extensions of the Contract.

+“(2) If a contractor or licensee removes or refuses to provide a sports betting kiosk to a sports betting retailer, the Office shall replace the kiosk within 15 calendar days with a sports betting kiosk from another licensee.

+“(3) Following the expiration of the Contract, the Office shall continue the sports betting retailer program under terms prescribed through rulemaking or statute.”.

+(h) Section 315 (D.C.
 Official Code § 36-621.15) is amended as follows:

 (1) Subsection (a)(2) is amended to read as follows: